rojaAchary/vectors_arrays_matrices/README.md

 ## Array:
 - *Arrays are the most important family of higher-order collections in machine learning.
-They are used to represent images, text documents and many other types of data*
+They are used to represent images, text documents and many other types of data.*

 |No |Topics |Code Link 🔗|
 |---|-------|--------|